alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 s2.
 [Apply for a controlled drugs licence](#apply-licence). s3.
 [Apply for a National Drugs control System export licence](#apply-export-licence), if you’re exporting outside the EU.

-$CTA
-Contact Drug Licensing and Compliance Unit (DLCU) if you need help with exporting controlled drugs.
-$CTA

 ###Get an enhanced disclosure check
 {:#dbs}